grip-on-software/monetdb-import/Database_structure.md

         project to which the repository belongs to.
 This, alongside the *id*, distinguishes repositories with the same name.
     -   **type** - VARCHAR(32): The literal type of the source related to the repository.
-This is null if the source information is not available.
+This is NULL if the source information is not available.
     -   **url** - VARCHAR(255): The URL to the source related to the repository.
-This is null if the source information is not available.
+This is NULL if the source information is not available.